-- Radiological health hazards associated with the new exposure situation.

-5.19.
-During the transition phase, the necessary transfer of responsibilities to different jurisdictions or different authorities (or to different units within an organization) in various areas is expected to happen to allow for long term management of the situation under different exposure situation [1][67].
-In this context, any transfer of authority and responsibilities for public communication during the transition phase should be considered at the preparedness stage and unambiguously addressed in the respective plan and programme for public communication.

-5.20.
-Engagement with interested parties in the transition phase should be increased in comparison to the emergency response phase as required in GSR Part 7 [2] and recommended in DS474[7].
+- 5.20.
+Engagement with interested parties in the transition phase should be increased in comparison to the emergency response phase as required in GSR Part 7 [2] and recommended in DS474 [7].
 The affected local community should actively participate and be involved in the transition phase, as enabled by the emergency management organization.
-This participation and involvement will contribute to the public's trust in adapting and lifting protective actions, for instance where food restrictions are lifted.

-5.21.
-DS474 [1][76] recommends that consultation with relevant interested parties to be based on effective communication mechanisms which are founded on transparency, inclusiveness, shared accountability and measures of effectiveness, and to allow for feedback to be accommodated in a timely fashion.
+This participation and involvement will contribute to the public's trust in adapting and lifting protective actions, for instance where food restrictions are lifted. - 5.21.
+DS474 [7] recommends that consultation with relevant interested parties be based on effective communication mechanisms which are founded on transparency, inclusiveness, shared accountability and measures of effectiveness, and allow for feedback to be accommodated in a timely fashion. - 5.22.

-5.22.
 Past experience has shown that late or low-level involvement of interested parties will likely have long term consequences on relations and communication with interested parties in the long term recovery phase.
-The following are major points that should be addressed in the public communication plan to enable effective communication in the transition phase of a nuclear or radiological emergency:

-- The public and interested parties should be continually informed about on-going actions to protect public health, safety and the environment; - Educational programmes on the health effects of radiation along with the concept of risk should be implemented and continued after termination of the emergency, in cooperation with educational institutions, to improve the knowledge and understanding of the actions applied during the transition phase;-and - Organizations should consider that concerns regarding other aspects such as waste management and disposal as related to the emergency may intensify as the transition phase progresses.
+The following are major points that should be addressed in the public communication plan to enable effective communication in the transition phase of a nuclear or radiological emergency: - (a) The public and interested parties should be continually informed about on-going actions to protect public health, safety and the environment; - (b) Educational programmes on the health effects of radiation along with the concept of risk should be implemented and continued after termination of the emergency, in cooperation with educational institutions, to improve the knowledge and understanding of the actions applied during the transition phase; - (c) Organizations should consider that concerns regarding other aspects such as waste management and disposal as related to the emergency may intensify as the transition phase progresses.